Rays vs. Rockies Player Props Betting Odds

 Tovar Stats

-- Ezequiel Tovar has collected 114 hits with 27 doubles, three triples, 14 home runs and 21 walks.
+- Ezequiel Tovar has recorded 114 hits with 27 doubles, three triples, 14 home runs and 21 walks.
 He has driven in 57 runs with seven stolen bases.

 Tovar Recent Games